maximedrouhin/AI-Lab_Traveling-Salesman-Problem/README.md

 ## Main files

-- `app.py`: streamlit app for a nicer visualisation.
-Run it with `streamlit run app.py`.
+## Algorithmic approach

-- `algorithmic_solution.py`: main Python file for the algorythmic solution.
+- `algorithmic_approach.py`: main Python file for the algorithmic solution.
 - `functions_<name>.py`: libraries for the algorithmic solution.
-- `metric_`: notebooks to test the functions for circle detection and connection_scoring.
+- `tests_<name>.ipynb`: notebooks to test the functions for circle detection, connection scoring and the algorithmic approach.

+## ML approach

+- `ML approach.ipynb`: main notebook for the ML solution.

 ## Links